andrewc910/andrewc910/README.md

 ### Hi there 👋

-I'm Andi, software engineer from Los Angeles, CA.
+I'm Andi, a software engineer from Los Angeles, CA.

 <!-- Connect Badges -->
 <p>